Codex

 A good prompt points Codex to the dedicated docs and asks it to keep the edition boundary explicit:

 For CLI-created validation tunnels, cleanup follows the process that owns the tunnel.
 A foreground rstream forward is stopped by stopping that process or its supervisor.
-Codex should use documented tunnel-management commands for inspection and should not invent shell cleanup verbs that are not in the active CLI surface.
+Codex uses documented tunnel-management commands for inspection and does not invent shell cleanup verbs that are not in the active CLI surface.

 Local Tunnels

-When Codex starts a local service and needs a public URL, it should use the local MCP tunnel tool and treat the returned MCP result as the lifecycle record.
+When Codex starts a local service and needs a public URL, it uses the local MCP tunnel tool and treats the returned MCP result as the lifecycle record.

 Remote Machines